Duck-Dude/CodenameEngine-MUSL-port/README.md

 # Please note my port is insanely poorly done and may not work on NVIDIA GPUS
 # Also this is only for Linux distros like Alpine Linux and Arch Linux
+# Please be aware that there are way too many bugs for me to count (like frame skipping)

 ## PLEASE NOTE - THIS IS STILL IN A BETA STATE
 ### Mods created with beta versions of Codename may not be compatible with the release version